Feanor306/rust_gpt_cli/README.md

 [rust_gpt_cli] is a CLI tool that communicates with OpenAI GPT model.
-It creates a stream for each prompt and streams the response back to the terminal asynchroniously.
+It creates a stream for each prompt and streams the response back to the terminal asynchronously.

 # Features
-* Streaming GPT responses asynchroniously in the terminal
+* Streaming GPT responses asynchronously in the terminal
 * Syntax highlighting for code (determined by programming language if present in prompt)
 * Syntax highlighting themes can be set via **RUST_GPT_CLI_THEME** env var
 * Change model by querying **/models** API and choosing one of the available models (default text-davinci-003)